-Before I dig deep on how I felt about going back to my home city after 12 years away, I thought I’d give you a little background story on how, when, and why I left in the first place.
+Before I dig deep on how I felt about my Brazilian Adventure coming back to my home city after 12 years away, I thought I’d give you a little background story on how, when, and why I left in the first place.

 I come from the Northeast part of Brazil, which is a very conservative, patriarchal, and sometimes even chauvinistic region.
-I never felt like I fit in, as I was always “too much” for those around me: too loud, too honest, too straightforward.
+Growing up I never felt like I fit in, as I was always “too much” for those around me.
+Too loud, too honest, too straightforward.

-I was 20 years old and halfway through my law degree, which was a degree I liked but didn’t particularly love.
-My thing had always been fitness and exercising, but in our society, studying exercise science wasn’t good enough—so I settled for law.
+I was 20 years old and halfway through my law degree.
+It was a degree I liked but didn’t particularly love.
+My thing had always been fitness and exercising.
+But in our society, studying exercise science wasn’t good enough—so I settled for law.
 (Law in Brazil is a bachelor’s degree, and I got it when I was 17ish.)

 We had lost my step-dad (who raised me and who in my heart will always be my dad) a few years prior to my move to the US, and after his loss, my relationship with my mom became a bit strained…So, I decided that it was time for me to move on.

 I sold my car, a white Fiat Uno.
 I paid some pending bills.
 Then, I bought my plane ticket and came to America, with just $300-$400 in hand and a dream in my head.

 I struggled A LOT in the first few years.
 There were times when I had to pick between putting gas in my car and settling for the dollar menu items from Wendy’s or having a decent meal.

 But those struggles made me grow.
 Those struggles made me appreciate hard work.
 They showed me that life has ups and downs and you just need to learn to keep on moving forward.
 Those struggles showed me a resilience I didn’t even know I had.
 Most importantly those struggles showed me that, if I was up for it, life could be pretty amazing…I just had to be patient.